mupif/mupif/doc/source/userman.rst

 established using proxies created in the previous step, see :numref:`fig-jobmanager-control-flow` illustrating typical work flow in the distributed case.

-The job manager has only limited capability to control allocated resources.
+The model server has only limited capability to control allocated resources.
 In the present implementation, the server administrator can impose the limit on number of allocated applications.
 The configuration of the jobmanager requires only simple editing of configuration file.